MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 often has different rates for various goods or special zones within the country.
 VAT is collected on sales, and any credit for tax paid on purchases is also tracked.
 The difference is remitted to the taxation authority in each country.
-See *Chapter 20, “Value-added tax,”* for more information on VAT.
+See *Chapter 20, "Value-added tax,"* for more information on VAT.

 - Set up company VAT information using the Company Setup window.